 - 50 experiments (Murray et al., 2010; Dou et al., 2021; Alpert et al., 2021; Kilchhofer et al., 2024).
 Heterogeneous photochemistry initiated by photolysis of iron carboxylate complexes contributes to the oxidant budget in atmospheric particles and thus leads to the formation of particle-bound ROS (Corral Arroyo et al., 2018).
 A review by Al-Abadleh (2024) re-emphasized the significance of iron dissolved in ambient OA particles.
 Natural emissions from dust regions and anthropogenic activities such as traffic and combustion processes are the main sources of soluble iron (Ito and Miyakawa, 2023).
 Also, copper emissions - 55 increased greatly during the industrial revolution (Hong et al., 1996), and the atmospheric copper concentration was quantified as up to a tenth of the ambient iron concentration (Schroeder et al., 1987).
 Understanding the distinct functions of PM components and the chemical processes they initiate is crucial towards a fundamental understanding of ROS formation (Shiraiwa et al., 2017).
-In this study, we examine the generation of particle-bound ROS in CA particles containing iron and/or copper because of photolytic processes influenced by varying atmospheric conditions. - There are a range of acellular assays that are utilized to measure ROS (Fuller et al., 2014).
+Here, we focus on examining the formation of particle-bound ROS within an iron and/or copper containing CA particles induced by complex photolysis under changing atmospheric conditions. - There are a range of acellular assays that are utilized to measure ROS (Fuller et al., 2014).
 We chose an automated online particle-bound ROS instrument (OPROSI) developed by Wragg et al. (2016), which uses the commonly applied 2'7'dichlorofluorescein (DCFH) with horseradish peroxidase (HRP) as acellular assay (Calas et al., 2018; Bates et al., 2019).
 DCFH is sensitive to H_2O_2 and organic peroxides (Fuller et al., 2014), but not to redox-active transition metals like iron and copper (Campbell et al., 2023).
 The sensitivity of the DCFH assay towards radicals is unclear.
 A key reason for employing - an online measurement device was the capability to measure ROS concentrations with high temporal resolution, enabling the tracking of rapidly changing atmospheric conditions such as humidity and UV irradiation.
 Furthermore, it is shown that up to 90% of particle-bound ROS are lost prior to offline analysis, after collection on filter and extraction (Zhang et al., 2022; Campbell et al., 2023, 2025).

 Figure 1.
-Schematic of the photochemical aging process of an iron(III)-citrate/copper(II)-citrate/ citric acid (Fe^{III}(Cit)/Cu^{II}(HCit)/CA) particle with the induced multiphase chemistry.
-On the left pathway (blue particles) an OA particle growth in high RH conditions is drawn, implying a liquid OA phase, whereas on the right the particles (green) experience low RH conditions that lead to highly viscous organic phase.
+Schematic of the photochemical aging process of an iron(III)-citrate/copper(II)-citrate/ citric acid (Fe^{III}Cit/Cu^{II}HCit/CA) particle with the induced multiphase chemistry.
+The left pathway exemplary depict an OA growth in high RH conditions implying a liquid OA phase, whereas on the right the particles experience low RH conditions that leads to highly viscous organic phase.
 The numbers 1-4 reference the steps the particles undergo during their atmospheric lifetime and correspond to the experimental steps in the laboratory setup shown in Figure 2.
 Number 4 implicates the possible ROS build-up during the UV aging in either liquid or highly viscous aerosols inducing oxidative stress in human lungs.
 OM: organic material; VOC: volatile organic carbon; CCFR: carbon-centered free radical; ROS: reactive oxygen species (see Table 1 for details).